We created Pandora to put the Music Genome Project directly in your hands

 stations that play only music you like

-The truth is, Poggi was born in Germany roughly around 1972, while his father was stationed there for military service.
-The Poggis didn't stay there very long, though, and soon relocated to Mobile, Alabama, in the United States.
-After a brief stay in Alabama, the Poggis packed up their belongings once again and set off for St. Louis, Missouri.
-At the age of 17, Poggi parted ways with suburban St. Louis and set out for Chicago.
-The reason Poggi left for Chicago wasn't in pursuit of a particular music scene, but a particular drama troupe by the name of Theater Oobleck.
-Upon his arrival in Chicago in 1989, Poggi wound up enrolling at DePaul University, where he became involved with the school's drama department.
+Rolston was born in Germany while his father was stationed there for military service.
+His family returned to the States, first settling in Mobile, Alabama, and then St. Louis, Missouri.
+At the age of 17, Rolston set out for Chicago to join the drama troupe Theater Oobleck.
+Upon his arrival in Chicago in 1989, Rolston enrolled at DePaul University, where he became involved with the school's drama department.
 He also joined the cover band Idol Chatter, which performed everything from Talking Heads to Chicago blues.
-Poggi soon lost interest in the structure of college and opted to leave after completing three semesters.
+Rolston soon lost interest in college and opted to leave after completing three semesters.
 By 1990, he was playing drums for the indie band Math and founded Wicker Park's Milk of Burgundy club.

 After four years of performing together, Math broke up.
-Poggi took the opportunity to start a one-man band.
+Rolston took the opportunity to start a one-man band.
 He dubbed his new project Quintron, after the name of the company where his dad was employed as an electrical engineer.
-He recorded his first album, titled I.F.
-001-011, for the Ypsilanti, Michigan label Bulb Records.
-The album was a foray into the sounds of Poggi's homemade percussion.
-He followed the release with a tour of the United States.
+He recorded his first album, I.F.
+001-011, a foray into the sounds of Rolston's homemade percussion, for Ypsilanti, Michigan's Bulb Records.
 One of the stops he made was at Pussycat Caverns, which was located in an old theater in New Orleans' Ninth Ward District.
-The venue was operated by Panacea Theriac (aka Miss Pussycat), with whom Poggi became an instantaneous friend and lover.
-Theriac visited Poggi in Chicago during 1995 at the Milk of Burgundy, and while she was there, Poggi was given his eviction notice.
-The club shut its doors later that year, and Poggi set out for a tour of the Southwest with Theriac backing him up on vocals and maracas.
-It was on the tour that Poggi and Theriac joined hands in marriage while they were stopped in Las Vegas.
+The venue was operated by Panacea Theriac (aka Miss Pussycat), with whom Rolston became an instantaneous friend and lover.
+After the Milk of Burgundy shut its doors in 1995, Theriac joined Rolston on tour, playing maracas and singing backing vocals.
+While in Las Vegas, the couple married.

-Upon completion of the tour, Poggi settled in with Theriac in New Orleans.
-Both of them worked day jobs, Theriac as a seamstress and Poggi as an elementary-school science teacher.
-Poggi also started the Mighty Mouse Electric Service, where he worked as an electrician.
-In 1995, Theriac managed to persuade Poggi to set aside his drums in order to focus on playing organ.
-Poggi began writing a number of tracks on his Hammond S-6 organ for his second full-length album, The Amazing Spellcaster, which was released on Bulb a month prior to the closing of Pussycat Caverns in March of 1996.
-Looking for a new home, Theriac and Poggi purchased an old home in the Ninth Ward district of New Orleans.
+The pair settled in New Orleans, with Theriac working as a seamstress and Rolston as an elementary-school science teacher.
+He also started the Mighty Mouse Electric Service, where he worked as an electrician.
+In 1995, Theriac persuaded Rolston to set aside the drums in order to focus on playing organ.
+He began writing a number of tracks on his Hammond S-6 organ for his second full-length album, The Amazing Spellcaster, which was released on Bulb a month prior to the closing of Pussycat Caverns in March of 1996.
+Looking for a new home, Theriac and Rolston purchased an old home in the Ninth Ward district of New Orleans.